JamesHolt1995/hfj-brand-2024/src/app/docs/programme-principles/page.md

 ## Principle 1: Human Rights-based

 We protect and promote human rights as codified in international human rights instruments, in all aspects of our work.
-We empower vulnerable people, victims, and survivors of slavery to realise their human rights and hold duty-bearers such as governments and businesses accountable.
+We empower victims, survivors and people put at risk of modern slavery to realise their human rights.
+We hold duty-bearers, such as governments and businesses, accountable.

 ## Principle 2: Person-centred & Community-based